 Students planning to transfer to a four-year college or university are encouraged to consult with a DAC counselor or academic adviser to develop an educational plan.

-Transfer advising services are available in the Transfer Center, Counseling and Advising Center, and through counselors and academic advisers in specialized student programs and services such as EOPS, DSS, or Learning Communities.
+Transfer advising services are available in the Transfer Center, Counseling and Advising Center, and through counselors and academic advisers in specialized student programs and services such as EOPS, Disability Support Services, or Learning Communities.

 The ATS Office provides support to faculty with the curriculum development process and information on transfer policies, procedures, and regulations especially as they affect current or proposed transfer level courses and programs.

-NOTE: The faculty resources page is currently under development.
+NOTE: Faculty resources page is currently under development.

-Students are encouraged to meet as early as possible in their academic careers and periodically with a DAC counselor or academic adviser to develop a Student Education Plan and with a transfer college or university admissions representative to confirm their choice of classes.
+Students are encouraged to meet as early as possible in their academic careers and periodically with a DAC counselor or academic adviser and/or a transfer university admissions representative to confirm their choice of classes.